billism1/lilygo-t-display-esp32-s3/README.md

 ---

-## Notes aobut the Particles Example
+## Notes about the Particles Example

 The 7000 particles example was "manually forked" from the following GitHub repo: https://github.com/doctorpartlow/esp32s3lilygoanimations/blob/main/particles.ino